heenriquefonseca/heenriquefonseca/README.md

 At the moment, I'm focused on building a solid foundation in logic, algorithms, and Python basics — always looking to evolve and improve a little every day.

-In the future, I plan to dive into Mobile Development 📱 and explore new technologies.
+Now, I'm studying JavaScript programming language to dive in the Mobile area. 📱

 ---

 ## What I'm Learning

 - Logic & Algorithms
-- Python Fundamentals
+- Python Basics
 - Problem Solving
-- Version Control with Git
+- JavaScript
+- HTML & CSS

 ---